eternauta1337/ajsantander.github.io/source/resume/index.md

 # Alejandro Santander
 palebluedot@gmail.com

 Hello!
-I'm a senior software developer with a lot of experience in games and graphics, currently learning  web and crypto.
-I've done quite a bit of iOS work too.
-My educational background is physics, mathematics and music, so I'm used to high degrees of abstraction and the divide-and-conquer philosophy for problem solving.
-Building 3D engines and games has taught me how to produce code that can be extended nicely, since these topics often involve severe performance and scalability challenges.
-I have years of experience working with teams on site or remotely, as well as contributing to open source projects.
-I believe that the world can be made a better place with code, that there is true power in it.
-I'm looking for projects that have some of that.
+I'm a front end software developer specialized in advanced graphics, animation and interactivity.
+Building games, physics simulations and 3D engines has taught me how to code --the hard way.
+These are topics that often involve severe performance and scalability challenges in which a robust architecture and a trained divide-and-conquer strategy are a must.
+I've explored the mobile app industry by becoming an iOS developer for a while, but I'm now more interested in rapid web development, blockchain technology and the more political aspect of code.
+I have years of professional experience, remote and on site, I'm very familiar with agile dev, working with small and large teams, open source collaboration, etc. I'm a very proactive, forward pushing "catalyst" type of person, always eager to find new and exciting projects.
+So... if I can help, lets talk!

 ## Programming Languages
 * Javascript 1 year